 Year 4 kids prove they have wise heads over their young shoulders in this set of pdf worksheets, where money is written in pence and pounds.
 The task is to compare the values in the questions, using the comparison symbols.

 Who doesn't like to own an expensive item?
 These alligators, frogs, and beaks are no different.
 By cutting and gluing the correct comparison operators, kids compare the prices of the items in each question.

-Packed within these double-layered pdf exercises is a set of questions that task year-two kids with identifying and circling the highest amount in part A, and recognizing and circling the lowest amount in part B.
+Packed within these double-layered pdf exercises is a set of questions that task year 3 and year 4 kids with identifying and circling the highest amount in part A, and recognizing and circling the lowest amount in part B.

-In the easy part, year-four kids perform subtraction or addition to compare the difference or sum with the amount, and in the moderate one, they carry this out on both sides of the comparison symbol.
+In the easy part, year 5 and year 6 kids perform subtraction or addition to compare the difference or sum with the amount, and in the moderate one, they carry this out on both sides of the comparison symbol.